 The large boxlike head of sperm whales has a blunt snout that may extend 1.5 m (5 ft) beyond the tip of the lower jaw.
 The skull contains the largest brain of any animal in the world weighing as much as six times that of a human’s brain.
 The head of an adult male is often heavily marked with circular scars from encounters with squid suckers.
 The single S-shaped blowhole is located forward on the head and off center to the left, a placement that gives this whale a distinctive blow that projects forward and to the left at a 45o angle instead of straight up.
 The short broad flippers have rounded tips and are about 1.5 m (5 ft) long.
 The squat dorsal fin, actually no more than a large bump, is about two thirds of the body length back from the nose and there is a series of small knuckles or bumps along the spine from the fin to the flukes.
 Most females and some immature males have roughened callous-like patches on the dorsal fin which adult males do not have.
 The large, triangular-shaped flukes can measure as much as five m (16 ft) wide, the widest of all the cetaceans.

 The lower jaw is long, narrow, underslung, and very small compared to the rest of the head.
-Males usually have 22-25 curved, conical-shaped, functional teeth on each side of the lower jaw that are 7.6-20 cm (3-8 in) long.
+Males usually have 22 to 25 curved, conical-shaped, functional teeth on each side of the lower jaw that are 7.6 to 20 cm (3-8 in) long.
 The upper jaw contains a series of sockets into which the lower teeth fit.
 Males may also have a few tiny, weak, non-functional teeth hidden behind the gums.
 Females have fewer teeth than males.

 The upper body of these whales is dark in color, varying from pale gray to dark gray to a dark blue-black.
 There are often streaks of lighter colors on the body.
 In sunlight the body may appear to be brownish.
 The underside is a lighter color and may have white patches.
 There are white areas around the mouth.
 The skin posterior to the head region is wrinkled or prune-like in appearance in contrast to the smooth skin of most whales.

-Adult male sperm whales are 15-18 m (49-59 ft) long and weigh 32-42 tonnes (35-45 tons).
-The much smaller females are 11-13 m (33-40 ft) long and weigh 12.7-16 tonnes (14-18 tons).
+Adult male sperm whales are 15 to 18 m (49 to 59 ft) long and weigh 32 to 42 tonnes (35 to 45 tons).
+The much smaller females are 11 to 13 m (33 to 40 ft) long and weigh 12.7 to 16 tonnes (14 to 18 tons).
 Females are roughly one-third shorter than males and weigh only half as much.
 This sexual dimorphism (difference between sexes) is the greatest variation in size between males and females of all the cetaceans.

 Diet and Feeding

 Sperm whales are believed to forage primarily on or near the ocean bottom using their highly developed echolocation to find food in the dark depths.
 Their main food is large and medium-sized squid and occasionally giant squid, but they are opportunistic feeders and will prey on octopus, skates, crabs, bottom-dwelling sharks, and a variety of fishes such as rockfish, salmon, and cod.
-They are believed to eat 907-2,721 kg (1,999-5,999 lb) of food a day.
+They are believed to eat 907 to 2,721 kg (1,999 to 5,999 lb) of food a day.
 There is evidence that some of the clicking-creaking sounds made by these whales are powerful enough to stun prey.

 Female sperm whales become sexually mature between seven and thirteen years.
 They usually reproduce about every four to five years.
-Males reach puberty at nine to ten years of age but are probably not high enough in social status in a breeding school to mate until they are 25-27 years old.
+Males reach puberty at nine to ten years of age but are probably not high enough in social status in a breeding school to mate until they are 25 to 27 years old.

 The breeding season is fairly long extending from January to August in the Northern Hemisphere, and July to March in the Southern Hemisphere.
 During the breeding season from one to five mature males may associate with a nursery school.
 They are extremely competitive for the mature females including exhibiting intensive physical aggression against other challenging bulls.
 At the breeding grounds females have been observed breaching but only in the presence of males, apparently a mating behavior.

 Anatomical and physiological adaptations enable sperm whales to make these long deep dives.
 These include a flexible ribcage that enables their lungs to collapse safely under increased water pressure; a large blood volume very high in oxygen- carrying hemoglobin; an increased amount of myoglobin, a protein that stores high levels of oxygen in muscle tissue; and the ability to direct oxygenated blood to areas of critical need such as the brain when oxygen supplies are depleted which is also when metabolism rates decrease.
-In addition the blubber of sperm whales is 15-30 cm (5.9-11.8 in) thick.
+In addition the blubber of sperm whales is 15 to 30 cm (5.9 to 11.8 in) thick.
 It insulates the whales so they can dive to great depths in water that is just above freezing and allows them to maintain a high core body temperature without losing heat to their surroundings.